 Much like my hopes for 2017: may everyone out there “do better”!
 Hold on to whatever you have, folks, and keep on trying.
 We’re all making mistakes and finding out about our flaws, every day of our lives.
 Keep writing, keep singing, keep dancing, keep working–and keep challenging yourself.
 Always, always challenge yourself.

 First and foremost, please do comment on this post.
 Tell me if I’m getting something wrong, or right, or if you’re just confused on a point.
 I know I’m going to screw stuff up, as I said.
 I want to know about it asap and fix it.

 *That does not mean I’m doing it right.
 I’m not saying this as a “pat me on the back and gimme a cookie” moment.
 I developed a world without our version of racism; well, there’s also no King Arthur, no Jesus Christ, no Zeus; Sophocles probably would have loved arguing with the teyanain, but on the other hand they’d likely get bored and kill him sooner than later.
 The closest version to Christopher Columbus, Cortez, or Da Gama is a madman who found a path through a forest filled with horribly dangerous creatures**.

 ** The Hackerwood is a gigantic belt of dense forest filled with horribly dangerous creatures.
-It’s a three day trip to get from one side to the other, and there’s only one road to date.
+It’s a three day trip (at best) to get from one side to the other, and there’s only one road.
 Creating that road, and the way stops for travelers, took a lot of work and–-let’s call it bilateral cooperation. 🙂 Another road isn’t gonna happen any time soon, since the alliances that allowed for that initial attempt have fallen apart.